Laptop Mag Verdict

 Mark Levinson No. 5909 review: Availability and price

-The Mark Levinson No. 5909 is sold for $999 at select retailers, including Audio Advice (opens in new tab) and Crutchfield (opens in new tab).
+The Mark Levinson No. 5909 is sold for $999 at select retailers, including Audio Advice and Crutchfield.
 It comes in three colors: Pearl Black, Ice Pewter, and Radiant Red.
 Bundled with the purchase is a hard-shell carrying case, USB-C charging cable, two audio cables (1.25m and 4m USB-C), and three adapters (3.5mm to 6.5mm, airline, and USB-C to USB-A).

 Pricewise, this is much higher than ANC top-sellers like the $379 Bose 700 and $350 Sony WH-1000XM4.
 At the same time, it shares the same MSRP as reasonably affordable hi-fi gems like the Focal Celestee, though the No. 5909 has audio customization and Bluetooth support.